Why Law Firms Are Shifting from Traditional to CTV

 Attribution blindness: Can't prove TV ROI = can't defend TV budget.

-The question isn't whether to shift—it's how fast and how completely.
-Every quarter you wait, competitors build advantages you'll have to overcome.
+The question isn’t whether to shift.
+It’s how fast and how completely.
+Every quarter you wait, competitors build advantages you’ll have to overcome.

 References